TheEpic0ne/HelpDatblockCom/docs/README.md

 Join our Discord community at [disc.datblock.com](https://disc.datblock.com/) for chat, news, and more.

 ### Shop
-Support us and upgrade your player experience at [shop.datblock.com](https://shop.datblock.com/).
+Support us at [shop.datblock.com](https://shop.datblock.com/) and upgrade your player experience.